AEPKILL/husky-di/docs/middleware.md

 # Middleware

-Middleware is designed to perform various middleware operations, such as intercepting resolve, adding logs, modifying the resolution results, and more.
+Middleware is designed to perform intermediary operations, such as intercepting resolve, adding logs, transform result, and more.

 ## Illustration